 You can use pass-through taxation, so you'll only pay individual taxes.
 However, your business needs to meet certain requirements, and you might have to pay a lot to file for this type of business.

 If you plan to keep your business small, an S-corp is great.
 Otherwise, you may decide that a C-corp is better since it faces fewer restrictions.

 Another exciting part of starting a business is the future of your endeavor.
 Think about if you want the business to start and end with you or if you want to sell the business or pass it down to your children.

-Another type of insurance to get is a business ownership policy (BOP).
+Another type of insurance to get is a Business Owners Policy (BOP).
 BOP coverage includes liability protection and property insurance to help protect your business in case something happens.
 A BOP from PolicySweet® also includes cyber insurance.

 The Best Forms of Business Ownership

 Starting a business is exciting, but you need to consider the less interesting aspects.
 From choosing between different forms of business ownership to purchasing insurance, business ownership isn't all fun and games.

 But you can make the process a lot easier by understanding your situation and goals.
 Then, you can choose a business structure that will help protect you and anyone else you hire.